tmux-plugins/tmux-continuum/docs/systemd_details.md

 systemctl --user start tmux
 ```

+Be sure to also remove the `set -g @continuum-boot 'on'` from your .tmux.conf.
+Otherwise, tmux-continuum will re-enable the service, and it will start before `~/.xprofile` is sourced.

 This will achieve the same result, but the environment variables from the desktop environment should also be present.